adamwwatkins/BERT_financial_modelling/README.md

-# BERT_financial_volatility
-Using BERT to Predict Financial Volatility
+#Using BERT to Predict Financial Volatility

-Adam Watkins' Thesis Sep 29 2021
+Adam Watkins' Thesis
+Sep 29 2021
+HU Berlin

 This thesis is comprised of 2 experiments: